 I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education.
-(Core) I.D.1.a) Laboratory facilities must include a clinical cytogenetics and genomics laboratory, a clinical biochemical genetics laboratory, and a clinical molecular genetics and genomics laboratory.
-(Core) I.D.1.b) Clinical facilities must include space for patient care activities and facilities for record storage and retrieval.
-(Core) I.D.1.c) Education facilities must include office space, meeting rooms, classrooms, laboratory space, and research facilities.
-(Core) I.D.1.d) Residents should have access to computer-based genetic diagnostic systems and audiovisual resources.
-(Core) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)
+(Core) [The Review Committee must further specify] I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: ^(Core) I.D.2.a) access to food while on duty; ^(Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; ^(Core)